Pizzorni/C.L.Y.D.E./README.md

 # C.L.Y.D.E.

 Final project for Artificial Intelligence, Fall 2015.
-Taught by Julian Togelius at NYU Poly.
-Created by Whitney Mulhern and Giorgio Pizzorni.
+Taught by Julian Togelius at NYU ~~Poly~~ Tandon.
+Created by Whitney Mulhern, Giorgio Pizzorni, and Kunal Relia.

 ## Part 1
 Part 1 of the project will involve implementing every single algorithm